 A: This week a listener who is at high risk for prostate cancer asked what he could do to improve his odds.

 Prostate cancer remains one of our most common cancers, with more than 192 thousand new cases this year — and an estimated 27 thousand deaths.

 Two recent national studies show prostate cancer is preventable.
-According to Dr. Veda Giri, Director of the Prostate Cancer Risk Assessment program at Fox Chase, there is no one-size-fits-all strategy.
+According to Dr. Veda Giri, there is no one-size-fits-all strategy.